 How do I get text alerts?

-Colorado State University students and employees can opt-in for text alerts and advisories to their phones (all .colostate.edu email will receive these alerts as well).
-More information on opt-in steps is on the Emergency Alerts page.
+Colorado State University students and employees can opt-in for text alerts and advisories to their phones (all “colostate.edu” emails receive alerts).
+Review full opt-in steps.

 On-Call Counselor (after hours): (970) 491-7111

-HelpCompass: (Anonymous crisis navigation tool that helps you connect to the right help in moments of need.
-HelpCompass is in the crisis resources button in YOU@CSU, which offers resources and personalized tips and tools for everything from your mental and physical health, academics, friendships and finding balance.)
+HelpCompass: Anonymous crisis navigation tool that helps you connect to the right help in moments of need.
+HelpCompass is in the crisis resources button in YOU@CSU, which offers resources and personalized tips and tools for everything from your mental and physical health to academics, friendships and finding balance.

 Support Resources for Students: